rehypejs/rehype-format/readme.md

 ### `unified().use(rehypeFormat[, options])`

-Format white space in the processed tree.
+Format whitespace in the processed tree.

 *   Collapse all white space (to a single space or newline)
 *   Remove unneeded white space